pivotal/docs-tap/install-components.md

 # Installing individual packages

 You can install Tanzu Application Platform through predefined profiles or through individual packages.
 This page provides links to install instructions for each of the individual packages.
-For more information about installing through profiles, see [Installing the Tanzu Application Platform Package and Profiles](install.md#about-package-profiles).
+For more information about installing through profiles, see [About Tanzu Application Platform package and profiles](about-package-profiles.md).

 Installing individual Tanzu Application Platform packages is useful if you do not want to use a profile to install packages